 - Keep the shoes at the lowest level.

-- Paint the shelves in either very bright or very dark colour.
-This way you will have the chance to visualise quickly which shoes match your chosen clothing.
+- Paint the shelves in either very bright or very dark colours.
+This way, you will have the chance to visualise quickly which shoes match your chosen clothing.

-- Flip-flop and slippers are easy to fit in pairs of two at one single shelf.
+- Flip-flops and slippers are easy to fit in pairs of two on one single shelf.

 - Pick the higher shelves for boots and high heels.
 If you have too many, the storage boxes are your answer.